Philosophy Pre-Law - Certificate

 - Research involves “undertaking a project that requires significant library research and the analysis of large amounts of information obtained from that research.”1

-Students must sign up for the certificate through an advisor before completing 105 credit hours.
+Students pursuing the certificate must enroll through an advisor before completing 105 credit hours.